Mission and Vision

 We envision a community whose commitment to the integration of moral and intellectual development forms graduates who are spiritually mature, aware of their ethical agency, and committed to action in service of the common good.

-We value a process of holistic formation that integrates intellectual, social, spiritual, and vocational growth.
+In service of our mission and vision, we utilize a process of holistic formation that integrates intellectual, social, spiritual, and vocational growth.
 Through both our presence and our programming, we invite students to:

 - Believe: We encourage students to reflect on and intentionally live out their deeply held beliefs and values;